MaoZiming/papers/Topics/1-basic-os/05-concurrency.md

     ; // spin
 ```

 - First, it performs poorly in many cases (spinning for a long time just wastes CPU cycles).
 Second, it is error prone.
-As recent research shows [X+10], it is surprisingly easy to make mistakes when using flags (as above) to synchronize between threads; in that study, roughly half the uses of these ad hoc synchroniza- tions were buggy!
+As recent research shows [X+10], it is surprisingly easy to make mistakes when using flags (as above) to synchronize between threads; in that study, roughly half the uses of these ad hoc synchronizations were buggy!
 Don’t be lazy; use condition variables even when you think you can get away without doing so.

 # Event-based Concurrency

-- Popular in modern systems, like server-side frameworks (i.e. node.js)
-- Problem it addresses
-  - Managing concurrency correctly in multi-threaded applications can be challenging: dead lock, missing locks, etc.
-  - The developer has little or no control over what is scheduled at a given moment in time

-## Basic Idea: An Event Loop

-- Basic idea: wait for an event to occur, then check what type of event it is, and do small amount of works it requires

 ## API: `select()` or `poll()`